What is a Savings Bond?

 How to Buy a Savings Bond

-In the past, all federal bonds were sold as paper documents with a serial number, and you could only buy them through the mail.
+In the past, all federal bonds were sold as paper documents with a serial number and you could only buy them through the mail.

-You can still buy paper savings bonds: you’ll have to choose series I bonds and use federal income tax refunds to purchase while filing federal taxes.
+You can still buy paper savings bonds: you’ll have to choose series I bonds and use federal income tax refunds to purchase them while filing federal taxes.
 To do so, use IRS form 8888.

-Currently, most people buy their bonds through their website simply because it’s more convenient.
+However, most people buy their bonds through their website simply because it’s more convenient.

-That said, there are still cases in which a paper bond makes more sense.
+There are still cases in which a paper bond makes more sense.
 For example, if you are planning to buy one as a gift.

 Municipal bonds are a bit different.
 You can buy them from various financial institutions like banks, brokerage firms, bond dealers, or sometimes directly through the municipality.